tjangoW/tjangow.github.io/_posts/2020-08-08-dark-inkscape.md

 Check the `Use dark theme` option.
 Additionally, I also changed icon theme to `multicolor` along with the `Use symbolic icons` as the white icon colour makes them more visible and obvious.

-However, I am still not very satisfied with it, because the main drawing area is still too blinding!
+However, I am still not very satisfied with it, because the main drawing area is still too blindingly white!
 ![blinding inkscape](/assets/inkscape-default-bright-page.png)

 After exploring around, there are 2 options in the `Document Properties (Ctrl+Shift+D)` that could help: